projectsophon/df-play-to-earn/README.md

 yarn
 ```

+If you started playing after block 16240564 (the morning of May 25th, 2021), you'll need to change the forking `blockNumber` in `hardhat.config.ts` to a block **after** your wallet address was whitelisted in the production game, or the game will keep asking you for a whitelist key.

-You probably need to edit the `hardhat.config.ts` to setup your own player.
-See [Setting up a new user](#setting-up-a-new-user) for detaults.
+_Note:_ You probably want to edit the `hardhat.config.ts` to include your own player.
+See [Setting up a new user](#setting-up-a-new-user) for details.

 Once that is done, you'll need to run our local node with a fork of xDai, so run: